Psychological Healing

 I am quite comfortable, you say.
 So now listen to what you are really saying unconsciously.

-When the gang of thugs came to arrest Jesus in the garden, he declared to them, “I AM,” and they fell to the ground in reverence (John 18:5–6).
+When the gang of thugs came to arrest Jesus in the garden, he declared to them, “I AM,” and they fell to the ground in reverence and fear (John 18:5–6).
 This concise statement defines Jesus as divine, according to the name God gave for himself to Moses (Exodus 3:14).
 But Judas didn’t bring the soldiers to Christ in order to worship him; he brought them to betray him and have him arrested.
 Thus in his act of betrayal Judas essentially refused the name of Christ’s divinity by reducing its I AM to a descriptive statement: “You are.”
 You are a body to be seized and bound.
 And so Jesus responds again, this time descriptively: “I told you that I AM” (John 18:8)—that is, I am the one you seek, the one pointed out to you by my betrayer.

 In accepting the betrayal, Jesus raises its descriptive element to the level of divine description, as he does throughout John’s Gospel: I am the one you seek because I am the way, I am the truth, I am the light. . . .
 All the implicit meanings of the I AM from Exodus are made explicit in Christ.